CyberVA/vbox/README.md

 # VBox: Low profile hitbox-layout fightstick

-This repository is a fork of jfedor2's Flatbox repository.
+This repository is a fork of jfedor2's Flatbox project.
 Their original files are located in this repo [here](jfedor2_files).
 You can also check our their repository [here](https://github.com/jfedor2/flatbox)

 ## PCB Image: